ilhan007/ui5con-web-component/docs/4_Use_WebComps_in_Smart_Store_app.md

 <br>

-- You will get TS error: `Property 'my-token' does not exist on type 'JSX.IntrinsicElements'` as the tag is unknown for the TS compiler.
+- You will get a TS error: `Property 'my-token' does not exist on type 'JSX.IntrinsicElements'` as the tag is unknown for the TS compiler.
 Open **`src/types/index.ts`** to declare the tag.

 ```diff
 +import type Token from "@ui5con/components/dist/Token.js";